linode/docs/docs/development/python/manage-python-environments-pipenv.md

 ## What is Pipenv?

-Pipenv, Python's officially recommended package management tool, combines Pip and Virtualenv while also incorporating elements from successful package management tools for other langugages, such as NPM.
+Pipenv, Python's officially recommended package management tool, combines Pip and Virtualenv while also incorporating elements from successful package management tools for other languagages, such as NPM.
 This results in a simplified workflow for installing packages and managing virtual environments.

 ### Install Pipenv